Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Wear Proper Shoes And Bring Water

 Even the “easy” trails have rocky, uneven terrain.
-Leave the flip-flops at the beach and wear sneakers or hiking shoes with good grip.
+Leave the flip-flops at the beach and wear sneakers or hiking shoes with good grip on the hikes.

 Don’t forget: Bring plenty of water, sunscreen, and a hat, especially if you’re hiking in summer.
 There’s little shade, and the sun can be intense!